 You can depreciate property ONLY if:

-You used it for business, or hold it to produce income.
-You expected it to last for more than one year.
 It has a limited useful life.
 (That is why land is never depreciated; land has an infinite life).

 You cannot take a depreciation deduction for the following types of property: